-This line item is budgeted to increase by \$21,310 or 5.88%.
-This increase is due to the funding of required summer work for school nurses which equates to an additional 5 days per nurse.
+This line item is budgeted to increase by \$17,706 or 4.89%.
+This increase is due to contractual increases and the funding of required summer work for school nurses which equates to an additional 5 days per nurse.
 Staffing levels will remain at 7.0 FTE for 2013-14.